 The Tier 3 and 4 lines in the Pasadena/Altadena area (Lines 256, 258, 267, 268, 287, 487/489, 662, 686) went through significant restructuring.
-The area also now has one of Metro's busiest Micro Transit zones which replaced some fixed route service such as lines through Sierra Madre.
+The area also now has one of

+Metro's busiest microtransit zones which replaced some fixed route service such as lines through Sierra Madre.
 This area requires more review in conjunction with the review of Metro Micro.
-It includes a mix of lines such as 487/489 freeway express lines to downtown LA which are impacted, especially weekdays, by downtown LA economic recovery, though they were increased in frequency in December 2023, and the truncation of part of Line 487 through Sierra Madre in conjunction with the Metro Micro launch.
+It includes a mix of lines such as 487/489 freeway express lines to downtown LA which are impacted, especially weekdays, by downtown LA economic recovery though frequency was increased in December 2023, and Line 487 was truncated through Sierra Madre in conjunction with the Metro Micro launch.

 Weekday ridership recovery may also be impacted by economic recovery and changes in office and other jobs in Pasadena, similar to downtown LA.
-Line 268 to Sierra Madre BI was restored in the June 2024 service change, and Lines 267 and 686 are being merged into new Line 267 in December 2024 and will provide 30-minute weekday service between Pasadena and Altadena to help increase weekday ridership recovery which was 62.4% weekdays (down from 63.6% in Q2), but a high 112.4% Saturday (up from 100.2% in Q2), and 112.7% Sunday (from 109.3% in Q2), so weekend ridership is recovering much more here.
+Line 268 to Sierra Madre BI was restored in the June 2024 service change, and Lines 267 and 686 are being merged into new Line 267 in December 2024 and will provide 30-minute weekday service between Pasadena and Altadena to help increase weekday ridership recovery which was 65.5% weekdays (up from 62.4% in Q3), but a high 105.3% Saturday (down from 112.4% in Q3), and 116.5% Sunday (up from 112.7% in Q3), so weekday and Sunday ridership recovered more in Q4 than Q3 here.